 - 1 year: full-time (48 weeks)

-- This course is jointly accredited by Manchester Metropolitan University (MMU) and the University of Manchester (UoM) with cross-disciplinary connections between the Manchester School of Architecture, the School of Environment and Development (UoM) and Manchester Institute for Research and Innovation in Art and Design (MMU).
+- This course is jointly accredited by Manchester Metropolitan University and The University of Manchester with cross-disciplinary connections between the two universities.

-- This is an internationally based course that actively disseminates students' thesis work through conferences, exhibitions, competitions and publications.
+- This is an internationally engaged course that actively disseminates students' thesis work through conferences, exhibitions, competitions and publications.

 Cities and Urbanism: Ideologies and Futures

 A seminar series delivered by the students exploring the history and theory of architecture and urban design, using key texts identified by the Unit Leader.

 This unit is the first in a series of Studio Units, it forms the basis for a design thesis project during the programme of academic study.
 It typically explores issues in the design of cities, urban space or urban scaled architecture.
 This unit will engage with urban environments and/or ideas connecting local and global issues and opportunities.

 This unit is the second in a series that form an academic design thesis project.
 It typically builds upon the findings and themes established in Studio A. This enables you, through discussion with the studio tutorial team, to identify and refine project opportunities at a variety of scales that respond to the urban condition in both local and global situations, to nominate and agree on a situation within which the thesis project will be developed and executed.

 This is the final unit in a sequence that forms an academic design thesis project.
 It typically establishes formal and operational aspects of the proposition and includes an investigation of significant interpretative strategies that are critical to the thesis.
 It typically communicates final resolution to professional presentation standards and includes a critical study in a significant aspect of the realisation of the project.